Humanitarian crisis feared in St. Vincent amid eruptions

 “We are doing our best,” he said.

+Trebucq said the U.N. will soon be launching an emergency appeal to support the humanitarian response and the early recovery for the next six months.

-Trebucq said the goal is to ensure people’s lives go back to normal as soon as possible, but that he worried about the impact on the island’s tourism and agricultural sectors.
+He said the goal is to ensure people’s lives go back to normal as soon as possible, but that he worried about the impact on the island’s tourism and agricultural sectors.
 The U.N. is mobilizing experts through the U.N.
 Environment Program in collaboration with the European Union to help remove and dispose of the ashes, he said.

 “This is a crisis that is going to certainly last more than six months in St. Vincent and other islands,” he said.